tommasongr/generator-jekyll-rocks/README.md

 **Build mode**

-This will build your jekyll site minimazing all your sass, css, js, img and svg.
+This will build your jekyll site minimizing all your sass, css, js, img and svg.

 You could find the builded site under dist/